Child Support

 Some more common reasons for child support to end include:

-Do I Need to Hire a Lawyer in Order to Obtain a Child Support Modification?
+Do You Need to Hire a Lawyer in Order to Obtain a Child Support Modification?

 You can put in a request on your own to modify an existing child support order without the help of a lawyer.
 However, as with all matters that involve legal proceedings, it is always highly recommended that you first speak with a qualified family attorney before taking any further action on your own.